 Alexander Ekman is an internationally sought after choreographer producing entertaining works of artistic integrity within the contemporary and classical dance world.
-Alexander Ekman has created over 45 works to date.
-His works are being performed worldwide by companies such as the Boston Ballet, Nederlands Dans Theater, Norwegian National Ballet, Sydney Dance Company, Dresden Semper Oper, Vienna Staatsballet, Sao Paulo City Ballet, Royal Swedish Ballet and Les Ballets de Monte Carlo.
+Alexander Ekman has created over 47 works to date.
+His works are being performed worldwide by dance companies such as the Boston Ballet, Nederlands Dans Theater, Norwegian National Ballet, Sydney Dance Company, Dresden Semper Oper Ballett, Vienna Staatsballett, Sao Paulo City Ballet, Royal Swedish Ballet and Les Ballets de Monte Carlo among others.
 Alexander Ekman's works are known for their clever ideas, fast-paced choreography and abundance of humor.
 Besides holding the choreographic credit, he regularly designs the set/costumes and co-designs light for his creations.

 Alexander Ekman also creates unique performances in collaboration with different disciplines.
 His dance film 40 M UNDER (2009 Cullberg Ballet) formed part of a triple bill performance.
 In 2012 Alexander Ekman incorporated pop singer Alicia Keys into his choreographic work 'Tuplet' for her annual Black Ball event in New York.
 This work was originally made for Cedar Lake Dance Company utilizing a score created with the dancers' own rhythmic impulses and employing their bodies as percussion instruments.

 In 2014 Alexander Ekman made his debut on the main stage of the Norwegian Opera House in Oslo, with a surrealist interpretation of the renowned classical ballet 'Swan Lake', creating his own version for the Norwegian National Ballet.